MiamiOH-CSE274/Interactive-Debugging/README.md

 * 5.a) Which lines in the code look like they should set the grid to be full of spaces?

-Line 65 in thw for loop
+Line 65 in the for loop

 Step 6
 ------